 “Are you a girl or a boy?” asked Nathanial on our first day of second grade.
 “No,” I said, then watched his face turn sour.
 I was on my way to the bathroom, just wanting to pee, and he wanted to know this basic, impossible thing about me.
 Using the restroom was (and remains) a tribulation, the kind of event that produces us as people.
 Not just for me, but also for Nathanial.
-This kind of schooling happens all the time both in the classroom and in the interstitial spaces of formal education, bathrooms being one of them.
 It is the kind of schooling that happens all the time both in the classroom and in the interstitial spaces between, especially bathrooms.
 The relentless and tedious questioning of my gender that I’ve experienced since birth has created a queerness in me that understands learning as happening through a series of situations that produce all of us in ways beyond curricular plans and outcomes.

 From a young age I experienced my self and my body, and specifically my ambiguous gender, as an unwieldy object whose edges were often determined by others.
 Many school activities are divided by gender, and so much of our social selves are built accordingly.
 To not belong to the gender binary is to spill over, to be a third thing in search of a good-enough container.1 My Axl Rose–inspired spandex shorts were too tight, my Billabong shirt too loose, my mullet too fluffy—its sides clipped too short.
 I learned to walk by mimicking my brother’s “bro” gait.
 I learned to talk by copying my teachers and my parents, who were also teachers.
 A florid and flurried vocabulary spewed from my tiny, dirty, butch mouth.